Security-Onion-Solutions/securityonion-docs/administration.rst

 - show settings that have been modified from the default value
 - show settings that have a unique value specified for one or more nodes in the grid

 By default, the Configuration page only shows the most widely used settings.
-If you want to see all settings, you can go to the Options bar at the top of the page and then click the toggle that says ``Show all configurable settings, including advanced settings.``.
+If you want to see all settings, you can go to the Options bar at the top of the page and then click the toggle labeled ``Show all configurable settings, including advanced settings``.

 .. warning::